 - Black Sand

-Although these scratch the easiest, they are the highest quality, softest, most natural feeling leather, perfect for a leather enthusiast.
+They are the highest quality, softest, most natural feeling leather, perfect for a leather enthusiast.

 - Start by spraying the entire bag with a water based Waterproof Spray